simondlevy/BreezySLAM/README.md

 <p><p><p>

-<b>Simple, efficient, open-source package for Simultaneous Localization and Mapping in Python and C++</b>

 <a href="https://github.com/simondlevy/BreezySLAM">This repository</a> contains everything you need to
 start working with
 <a href="http://en.wikipedia.org/wiki/Lidar">Lidar</a>
 -based
 <a href="http://en.wikipedia.org/wiki/Simultaneous_localization_and_mapping">SLAM</a>
-in Python or C++.
-There is also support for Matlab and Java, though I am no longer maintaining that code.)
+in Python.
+(There is also support for Matlab, C++, and Java; however, because of the popularity of Python for this kind of work, I am no longer updating that code.)
 BreezySLAM works with Python 2 and 3 on Linux and Mac OS X, and with C++ on Linux and Windows.
-By using Python C extensions, we were able to get the Python version to run as fast as C++.
+By using Python C extensions, we were able to get the Python and Matlab versions to run as fast as C++.
 For maximum effiency on 32-bit platforms, we use Streaming SIMD extensions (Intel) and NEON (ARMv7) in the compute-intensive part of the code.
 </p><p>
 BreezySLAM was inspired by the <a href="http://home.wlu.edu/%7Elambertk/#Software">Breezy</a>
 approach to Graphical User Interfaces developed by my colleague